jitudas6494/EDA-Projects/README.md

 # EDA-Projects

-Here, I upload all the Projects I work on from various datasets
+In this repository, I will upload any EDA Analysis or any projects I do from various Datasets.

+Below are the datastes that I have worked on (List will keep growing as I practice more)-

+1. EDA Analysis on Netflix Dataset From Kaggle.